-where the partition of unity network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ only depends on the time coordinate $t$ and the basis functions $\boldsymbol{B}$ only depends on the spatial coordinate $\rr$.
+where the partition of unity network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ only depends on the time coordinate $t$ and the basis functions in $\boldsymbol{B}$ only depends on the spatial coordinate $\rr$.
 In particular, $\boldsymbol{B}(\rr) = $ shares the same basis functions $\{\beta_m\}_{m=1}^M$ in Eqn. \eqref{eqn:disc_decomp}.
-This representation allows for the high spatial resolution provided by traditional discretization methods and smooth temporal transitions while still exploiting spatiotemporal redundancies.
+This representation allows for the high spatial resolution of conventional discretization methods and smooth temporal transitions while exploiting spatiotemporal redundancies.
 Moreover, this architecture greatly simplifies discrete projection operations.
 That is for a selected frame $k$,

-In this work, the regularization term $\Reg$ was chosen to be Tikhonov regularization on the on the spatial derivatives computed with finite difference and on the temporal derivatives computed with automatic differentiation of the learned partition of unity.
-This choice of regularization then allowed the proximal $\operatorname{Prox}_{\alpha,\Reg}^{\textnormal{NF}}$ to be computed using the alternating minimization algorithm outlined in Eq. \eqref{eqn:alt_min}, where the coefficient updates can be accomplished by solving a linear system while updates of the partition update can be updated using a stochastic gradient method.
+In this work, the regularization term $\Reg$ was chosen to be Tikhonov regularization on the spatial derivatives computed with finite difference and on the temporal derivatives computed with automatic differentiation of the learned partition of unity.
+This choice of regularization then allowed the proximal $\operatorname{Prox}_{\alpha,\Reg}^{\textnormal{NF}}$ to be computed using the alternating minimization algorithm provided in Eq. \eqref{eqn:alt_min}, where the coefficient updates can be accomplished by solving a linear system while the partition can be updated using a stochastic gradient method.